Why Join ROTC?

 You’ll be commissioned as a 2nd Lieutenant the day you graduate and with the potential to earn the civilian equivalency of $68,000 within your first four years on active duty.

-Receive a monthly stipend (tax-free) topping out at $500 for seniors.
+Receive a monthly stipend topping of $420 for seniors.

 Life in ROTC

 All student registered for Military Science (MSCI) classes are referred to as Cadets.
 A Cadet is a trainee that is enrolled in a military officer producing program.
 The ROTC program has several categories of Cadets enrolled in the program: Participating Cadets, Enrolled Cadets, and Contracted Cadets.

 Participating Cadets – Registered for the MSCI class through the university and responsible for attending all classroom activities.

 Enrolled Cadets – Has completed all documents listed in the ROTC Enrollment Packet.
 These students are eligible to attend all extra curricular activities associated with ROTC, such as: physical fitness training, leadership labs, and Field Training Exercises (FTX) which include rifle ranges, land navigation training, obstacle courses, and leader reaction courses.